devedge/self-signed-ca-chain/README.md

     -out $INTERMEDIATE_CA_NAME/csr/www.example.com.csr.pem
 ```

 Now, sign this CSR with the intermediate CA, specified with `-name intermediate_ca`.
-Use the `server_cert` extention in the configuration file to create a valid certificate for a TLS web server.
+Use the `[ server_cert ]` extension in the configuration file to create a valid certificate for a TLS web server.

 Additionally, the `SAN_SECTION` variable is read here.
 This will use the `[ san_example ]` section in the `openssl` config file to add the specified Subject Alternative Names to the certificate: